oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 ## B.1 Special Thanks

 The DPS TC thanks the following individuals for their assistance in the development of this Committee Note:

- - fill in
+Kristina Podnar and the Data &amp; Trust Alliance for their contributions of these initial use cases.

 ## B.2 Participants